 2. Instruction in the institution, design, efficacy and administration of the sacraments.
-The questions in the Shorter Catechism furnish the the satisfications in the blotter Categorism further to groundwork for the practical phases of this study, and the answers to these questions are memorized, as well as carefully studied.
+The questions in the Shorter Catechism furnish the groundwork for the practical phases of this study, and the answers to these questions are memorized, as well as carefully studied.
 The revised edition of "Form of Government" will be used as the basis of this study.
 This will be supplemented by lectures.